-a.
-Admissions An applicant's BBP status will not be used as a determinant of admission or matriculation to the School of Medicine. b.
-Bloodborne Pathogen Training i.
+1. Admissions a.
+An applicant's BBP status will not be used as a determinant of admission or matriculation to the School of Medicine.
+2. Bloodborne Pathogen Training a.
 BBP training is required of all medical students upon matriculation and annually thereafter.
-Upon completion of the initial BBP training or annual refresher training, students will attest within the training module that they have read and understand the Infected Student Policy. c.
-Students Responsibilities and Rights i.
-Responsibilities - Any student engaged in patient-care activities who knows, or reasonably believes that they may be infected with a BBP is expected to seek expert medical advice. - Any student engaged in patient-care activities who knows, or reasonably believes that they may be infected with a BBP must conduct themselves responsibly for the protection of patients and other members of the UofL community. - To disclose that they have an active BBP infection (disclosure of the specific virus is not necessarily required) to the Executive Director of Campus Health Services, who will arrange for a review by the Expert Review Panel in accordance with Section 5. - a.
-If a student sustains an injury that may have exposed himself or herself or, if the student is infected and may have exposed a patient to the infected student's blood or bodily fluid, the student shall immediately notify the attending physician or the responsible faculty member about the incident, who should then communicate with Campus Health Office to initiate an evaluation. b.
-Rights - i.
-Any student with a chronic BBP infection has the right to request: - Reasonable accommodations for an ADA recognized disability through the University's Disability Resource Center. - Right to appeal the report provided by the Expert Review Panel in Section 5 to the Dean of the SOM. - The student has right to have reasonable accommodations including parallel or alternative opportunities for patient-care activities. a.
-Visiting Medical Students:
+Upon completion of the initial BBP training or annual refresher training, students will attest within the training module that they have read and understand the Infected Student Policy.
+3. Students Responsibilities and Rights - a.
+Responsibilities - Any student engaged in patient-care activities who knows, or reasonably believes that they may be infected with a BBP is expected to seek expert medical advice. - ii.
+Any student engaged in patient-care activities who knows, or reasonably believes that they may be infected with a BBP must conduct themselves responsibly for the protection of patients and other members of the UofL community. - iii.
+To disclose that they have an active BBP infection (disclosure of the specific virus is not necessarily required) to the Executive Director of Campus Health Services, who will arrange for a review by the Expert Review Panel in accordance with Section 5. - If a student sustains an injury that may have exposed himself or herself or, if the student is infected and may have exposed a patient to the infected student's blood or bodily fluid, the student shall immediately notify the attending physician or the responsible faculty member about the incident, who should then communicate with Campus Health Office to initiate an evaluation.
+2. Rights - a.
+Any student with a chronic BBP infection has the right to request: - i.
+Reasonable accommodations for an ADA recognized disability through the University's Disability Resource Center. - Right to appeal the report provided by the Expert Review Panel in Section 5 to the Dean of the SOM. - The student has right to have reasonable accommodations including parallel or alternative opportunities for patient-care activities.
+1. Visiting Medical Students:

-- i.
-Must comply with the HSC Immunization Policy. - Must provide proof of BBP and hazards training or complete UofL's BBP and Hazard Course. - iii.
-The visiting student coordinator will include information regarding this policy in the student's acceptance email at least one week prior to their arrival on campus. - iv.
-The coordinator will also provide instructions on how to attest that they have read and understand the policy. - v.
-Visiting students with an active BBP illness are required to notify the Visiting Student Coordinator before their arrival date. b.
-Expert Review Panel - i.
-Composition - The panel shall be comprised of, but not limited to, the following individuals: Executive Director Campus Health Services, infectious disease specialist, specialist in infection control; a medical ethicist, and a representative from the Disability Resource Center.
-Additional representatives such as hospital infection control staff are included on an as needed basis to advise in non-voting capacity. - 2.
-The HSC Counsel will serve in an advisory capacity but is not a member of the committee. ii.
-Purpose of Expert Panel Determine if reasonable accommodations recommended by the Disability Resource Center can be reasonably accommodated by the SOM
+- a.
+Must comply with the HSC Immunization Policy. - Must provide proof of BBP and hazards training or complete UofL's BBP and Hazard Course. - c.
+The visiting student coordinator will include information regarding this policy in the student's acceptance email at least one week prior to their arrival on campus. - d.
+The coordinator will also provide instructions on how to attest that they have read and understand the policy. - e.
+Visiting students with an active BBP illness are required to notify the Visiting Student Coordinator before their arrival date.
+2. Expert Review Panel - a.
+Composition - The panel shall be comprised of, but not limited to, the following individuals: Executive Director Campus Health Services, infectious disease specialist, specialist in infection